candiel-z/numeral-system-generator/README.md

 # Numeral System Generator
-A simple class that encodes any numeral system from the decimal system using the alphabet and decodes back
+Convert ANY-to-ANY numeral system

 # Installing:
-<li>place file into project directory</li>
+<li>place files into project directory</li>
 <li>import as Python module</li>
+<i>EncryptorInterface class in encryptor_interface.py is the entry point</i>

 # Using
 <li>This is a potential generator of URLs or identifiers in as large numeral system as is needed to reduce the length of the result.